olets/zsh-abbr/README.md

 % abbr -g wgco[Ctrl-Space]
 % wgco[Space] # no expansion

-# Migrate you aliases to abbreviations
+# Migrate your aliases to abbreviations
 % abbr -p # creates abbreviations from all aliases, adding 'g' prefix
 % abbr -i # creates abbreviations from all Git aliases
 ```